 In other words, the traditional, top down, one-size-fits-all, command-and-control approach to workplace learning – which organizations have been using for more than 100 years – is just not up to the new world of work.
 What it requires is a new workplace learning model.

-The Employee-Centred Learning & Development (ECLD) Model – turns everything on its head.
+The Employee-Centred Learning & Development model – turns everything on its head.
 Here an employee’s professional learning and development lies at the very centre of the model.
 It is something they organise in a privately owned learning space and evidence in a privately owned digital portfolio.
-It is the role of their manager to enable the growth and development of all the members of his/her whole team, and the role of L&D to work with both managers and individuals to support all this – as summarised on the diagram below.
+It is the role of their manager to enable the growth and development of all the members of his/her whole team, and the role of L&D to work with both managers and individuals to support all this.

 When the focus is on helping individuals become fully successful, they feel valued and this in turn leads to higher levels of engagement and performance, which leads to achievement of organisational goals.
 As a consequence, everyone wins – employees, managers as well as other stakeholders.